openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

      - The ID of the note.
    * - view
      - string
-     - When a learner selects a different view on the Notes page, the view that the learner last viewed.
-Possible values are "Recent Activity", "Location in Course", "Tags", and "Search Results".
+     - When a learner selects a note on the **Notes** page to access the note in the courseware, the **Notes** page view that the learner was viewing.
+Value can be "Recent Activity", "Location in Course", "Tags", and "Search Results".

 ``edx.course.student_notes.viewed``
 ***********************************

-The browser emits ``edx.course.student_notes.viewed`` events when a learner selects a note to view the note in the courseware.
+The browser emits ``edx.course.student_notes.viewed`` events when a learner views a note on a page in the courseware.

 **Event Source**: Browser